ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 To systematically assess the risks associated with different threats, we introduce the following threat matrix.
 This categorization considers the following factors:

+  - Scope: The DULT WG document(s) most relevant to the attack.
+    - Accessory: The accessory protocol document.
+    - Finding: The finding algorithm document.
+    - Network: The crowd-sourced network document, which includes guidance for platforms and devices.
   - Impact: The potential consequences of the threat if successfully executed.
     - Low: Minimal effect on privacy and security.
     - Medium: Moderate effect on user privacy or tracking protection.